Daphne Fowler

-Daphne Fowler (née Bradshaw, previously Hudson; born 5 January 1939) is a British game show champion who has taken part in many televised game shows.
+Daphne Fowler (née Bradshaw, previously Hudson; born 5 January 1939) is an English game show champion who has taken part in many televised game shows.
 She has won many titles, including winning Fifteen to One (twice), Going for Gold and Brain of Britain.

 Fowler took part in the gameshow Eggheads, where she was one of the team of seven gameshow champions challenged daily by a new quiz team.
 Fowler has been described as "Britain's best-known female quiz contestant".

 Early life and career

-Fowler was born in Warwick, Warwickshire, but moved to Cheriton, Kent aged 6 where she attended Harcourt County Primary School.
+Fowler was born in Warwick, Warwickshire, but moved to Cheriton, Kent aged six where she attended Harcourt County Primary School.
 She then attended Folkestone Girls Grammar School and the University of Exeter where she took a Degree in Theology.
 She later worked for the National Westminster Bank as a secretary until she took early retirement, having begun to appear as a contestant on game shows.

 Eggheads

 Fowler appeared on the British quiz show Eggheads from 2003, a quiz team described on the show as "arguably the most formidable quiz team in the country", and was the oldest member of the team.
 As of 27 May 2014, Fowler retired from Eggheads, being replaced by the returning CJ de Mooi.